Improvements on some partial trace inequalities for positive semidefinite block matrices: Extensions on Cauchy--Khinchin's inequality

 \section{Extensions on Cauchy--Khinchin's inequality}

 In this section, we shall provide some applications of Theorem \ref{thm42} and Theorem \ref{thm44} in the field of numerical inequalities.
-The celebrated Cauchy--Khinchin inequality (see \cite[Theorem 1]{van98}) states that if $X=[x_{ij}]$ is an $m\times n$ real matrix, then
+The Cauchy--Khinchin inequality (see \cite[Theorem 1]{van98}) states that if $X=[x_{ij}]$ is an $m\times n$ real matrix, then

-It was proved that this inequality has many applications on problems related to the directed graph in combinatorics; see, e.g., \cite{AK1978,deC1998,LP2001} for more details.
+It was proved that this inequality has many applications on problems related to the directed graph in combinatorics; see, e.g., \cite{deC1998,LP2001} for more details.
 In 2016, Lin \cite{Lin16} provided a simple proof using Ando's inequality (\ref{eqando}).
-Under the similar lines of the proof, Li, Liu and Huang \cite{HL20} proved the following generalizations by applying (\ref{eqhl}) and (\ref{eqq4}).
+Under the similar line, Li, Liu and Huang \cite{HL20} proved some generalizations by applying (\ref{eqhl}) and (\ref{eqq4}).
+In this section, we shall prove the following corollary, which is an easy consequence of Theorem \ref{thm42}.